-Statement on Classroom Recording: Lectures will be recorded for students to view later.
+Statement on Classroom Recording: Class will be recorded for students to view later.
 Students may not distribute these recordings to anyone outside of the class, nor may they create their own recordings of the lectures, discussion, and/or activities without the advance written permission of the instructor, and any such recording properly approved in advance can be used solely for the student's own private use.

 Academic Integrity: Students in this course will be expected to comply with the University of Pittsburgh's Policy on Academic Integrity.
 Any student suspected of violating this obligation for any reason during the semester will be required to participate in the procedural process, initiated at the instructor level, as outlined in the University Guidelines on Academic Integrity.
-This may include, but is not limited to, the confiscation of the examination of any individual suspected of violating University Policy.
-Furthermore, no student may bring any unauthorized materials to an exam, including dictionaries and programmable calculators.

 To learn more about Academic Integrity, visit the Academic Integrity Guide for an overview of the topic.
 For hands-on practice, complete the Academic Integrity Modules.